-For the 2021 benefit year, Lower Requalification Level isn’t useful at all, as everyone’s status has been extended until the end of 2022.
+For the 2022 benefit year, Lower Requalification Level might not be a great choice, as you can extend your status simply by earning 30,000 points on a co-branded Aeroplan credit card.
 And in general, with the ability to earn SQM and SQS through credit card spending, I would argue that this Select Benefit doesn’t make sense for most.

 I suppose the remaining three options can be beneficial in the right circumstances.

 In my opinion, Status Passes would be a last resort, as many of the benefits can be obtained by redeeming for a business class ticket.
-But, for families who travel together, having the extra baggage allowance, lounge access, and priority services could be a great way to enhance travel, especially during busy travel periods.
+Furthermore, Super Elites are given two complimentary Status Passes each year anyway.

 Being a Super Elite with Air Canada comes with a number of perks and privileges.
 As the airline’s most loyal customers, they are afforded benefits above and beyond what other Aeroplan Elite Status members are offered.